openfans-community-offical/Debian-Pi-Aarch64/update.md

 ```
 [A Chinese Team]

-1. The system had upgrade to upstream Debian Buster upstream and update to 20200615;
+1. The system had upgraded to upstream Debian Buster upstream and update to 20200615;

 2. The Kernel and firmware upgrade to "5.4.45-OPENFANS+20200614-v8" as support as
 newest LTS main-line;